ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

-{\bf Step 5: score computation.} When the keywords are identified and processed, the last step of the algorithm computes the keyword scores.
+\textbf{Step 5: score computation.} \review{When the keywords are processed, the last step of the algorithm computes the keyword scores.
 The final output of the keyword search module is a \textit{keyword score}.
 The keyword score is the ratio of the identified keywords to the total number of keywords, and therefore, it is in the range $[0, 1]$.
 The rationale is to quantify how much the CAPEC attack pattern is reflected in the CVE description by measuring the presence and relevance of shared keywords and acronyms.
-This score would indicate the strength of alignment between the CVE description and the CAPEC title, suggesting whether the CAPEC attack pattern might be explicitly mentioned or referenced in the CVE vulnerability.\\
+This score would indicate the strength of alignment between the CVE description and the CAPEC title, suggesting whether the CAPEC attack pattern might be explicitly mentioned or referenced in the CVE vulnerability.}{ In the final step, the keyword score is computed as the ratio between the number of identified shared keywords (including matched acronyms) and the total number of extracted keywords.
+As a result, the keyword score lies in the range $[0,1]$.
+This score quantifies the extent to which the CAPEC attack pattern is explicitly reflected in the CVE description and provides a direct measure of their terminological alignment.}

-{\bf Attack pattern ranking.} The final step of the methodology consists of ranking the attack patterns associated with each vulnerability according to their similarity and keyword scores.
-As shown in \Cref{fig:approach_overview}, the proposed solution is a hybrid approach, where we first compute the similarity scores between CVE and CAPEC using semantic similarity models.
-Additionally, it searches for CAPEC-related keywords within the CVE description, and their presence earns this association a keyword score.
-We consider an \textit{overall score} of the CVE association to CAPEC based on the sum of the similarity score and the keyword score, where: